Jonny Addis: Cliftonville

 Addis signed for Cliftonville in the summer of 2021, and quickly became a fan favourite due to impressive performances.
 He scored his first goal for the Reds in October 2021 in a NIFL League Cup fixture against Ards.
 On 26 February 2022, Addis scored his first Irish League goal for Cliftonville against Crusaders in the North Belfast Derby.

+Johnny in May 2025, who has his own Cliftonville Fc supporters club, signed a new contract with Cliftonville, reaffirming his status as a fan's favourite and a goliath at the heart of the Red's defence.